 This Code of Practice deals with the handling of complaints about the administration or procedures of Beaudesert and Henley in Arden Joint Parish Council.
 This Code of Practice is primarily aimed at situations where a complaint is being made about the administration of the Joint Parish Council or about its procedures.
 It is not meant as an appropriate means of addressing a complaint against an individual.
 Complaints about an employee, including the Clerk are dealt with, in the first instance, by the Chairs of the existing Working Parties and the Chair, who will deal with the matter internally, resulting in appropriate action being taken.

 Complaints about a serving Councillor is subject to the jurisdiction of the Monitoring Officer, at Stratford District Council.
-Additional information may be obtained from the Clerk to Beaudesert & Henley in Arden Joint Parish Council on 01564 637 607.
+Additional information may be obtained from the Clerk on 01564 637 607.